 How does it work?
 In this section, I’m going to go through how toxic shame works, how it came about, and what it creates.
 We have toxic shame.
 What are some of the ways that it plays out in our lives?
 I’ll begin pointing at the way out, so that’s what’s coming up.
 I don’t think I’ll do all of these slides.
 We’ll see how much time we have.

-So to counteract shame, the opposite of shame, the antidote to shame is unconditional love and acceptance of yourself.
-Shame will always be some part of you you don’t not want and disapprove of and you shove it down, so the antidote to that is unconditional love and acceptance.
+How does it work?
+So to counteract shame, so sort of the opposite of shame, the antidote to shame is unconditional love and acceptance of yourself.
+Shame will always be some part of you you do not want and disapprove of and you shove it down, so the antidote to that is unconditional love and acceptance.
 However, that seems to be psychologically the hardest task for all mankind.
 And the refusal to accept our true self creates powerful false selves.
 And if you can’t create the false self to deal with the situation of life, you just die.
-Well, you commit suicide or just give up and wither away.
+Well, you commit suicide or you just give up and wither away.

 And the living of your false selves results in a lifetime of cover-up just by nature of living as a false self, a lifetime of secrecy and a lifetime of hiding, and always worrying that people will see that you’re not the self that you hope that you are, that you’re trying to present, that you’re trying to be, that you’re trying to live up to.
 The reason is all of this self-help, success, grind, and hustle talk, is because it’s actually triggering people’s shame reactions.